-Suggested Model: B6-Alms1-del NASH
+Suggested Model: B6-Alms1-del MASH

 ALMS1 is a gene connected with human Alström syndrome, and mutations/deletions in this gene are linked to metabolic disorders such as childhood obesity, developmental delay, hyperlipidemia, cardiomyopathy, and type II diabetes.
-Using gene editing technology, GemPharmatech induced an 11-bp base deletion in a specific sequence of exon 8 of the murine-derived Alms1 gene, resulting in premature termination of mouse Alms1 gene translation and generating an Alms1 mutant mouse model with a combined phenotype of obesity, diabetes, and NAFLD.
+Using gene editing technology, GemPharmatech induced an 11-bp base deletion in a specific sequence of exon 8 of the murine-derived Alms1 gene, resulting in premature termination of mouse Alms1 gene translation and generating an Alms1 mutant mouse model with a combined phenotype of obesity, diabetes, and MASLD.
 When fed a conventional diet (CD), it develops obesity and moderate hyperglycemia with age and progressively increases hyperlipidemia and liver damage.
 The Western diet (WD) accelerated the development of metabolic disorders and liver damage.
-In comparison to the BKS-db NASH model, the B6-Alms1-del NASH model has moderate liver fibrosis and can be used to evaluate the therapeutic efficacy of anti-NASH medicines on liver fibrosis.
+In comparison to the BKS-db MASH model, the B6-Alms1-del MASH model has moderate liver fibrosis and can be used to evaluate the therapeutic efficacy of anti-MASH medicines on liver fibrosis.

 Case application